birmingham-international-academy/scriba/README.md

 ### 9. Run the worker

+Scriba uses Python RQ for background tasks management.
+Run the worker using:

 ```
 $ python worker.py
 ```

 ### 10. Run the Language Tool server

+Language Tool is a rule-based grammar checker.
+Scriba's grammar checker uses it as an added check.

+To run the Language Tool server execute the following command:

 ```
 $ java -cp lti_app/core/data/languagetool/languagetool-server.jar org.languagetool.server.HTTPServer --port 8081